EU-Business-Information-Data-Space/BIDS-Rulebook/BIDS Rulebook v0.1.md

 The approved way of sharing data is in the form of a W3C Verifiable Credential Presentation, which means that Data Providers, aka the business entities themselves, need to be equipped with the capability of making presentations of verifiable credentials.

+In order for the BIDS to work properly also the actors who act as an authentic source for a certain data product, mainly governmental agencies who have the legal right to maintain registries of a certain type, need to have the capability to issue data products in the form of verifiable credentials to the digital wallets of the business entities.

 The technical format for this data sharing capability is described in Chapter 5.

 ## 3. Data Consumers